lbaes/LearningVagrantAnsible/README.md

 Vagrant will start a Web VM and a Database VM
 <br>

-Puppet will ensure tomcat and mysql-client are installed and configured on the Web VM <br>
+Ansible will ensure tomcat and mysql-client are installed and configured on the Web VM <br>
 and will also ensure mysql-server is installed in the Database VM while also setting up some database schemas